randoop/toradocu-coverage/README.md

 If you are looking at commons-math, you must also run the command above in commons-rng.

+Note: The test org.apache.commons.rng.sampling.distribution.ContinuousSamplerParametricTest might fail; if this is the only failure, it can be ignored.

 ## Running randoop to generate the coverage test cases.